 We all need time to refresh ourselves, to have fun, relax, and laugh.
 Recreation is a part of every family’s life, whether it means a quick stop off at the neighborhood play ground or an elaborate trip to Disneyland.
 Planned, scheduled rest and relation is a must!
 For each of us and for each of our families, how we refresh ourselves will look quite different.
 There are fun things we do as a family, there are things we do as a couple, and things we do for ourselves.

-Yet for families living with Autism Spectrum Disorder (ASD), sometimes the thought of a family vacation – or even a community excursion – can be overwhelming.
-Children with ASD thrive on predictability and routine – two things that are sometimes hard to come by when you are out of your home environment.
-Yet traveling, whether near or far, can be a valuable learning experience for all family members, and particularly your loved one with ASD.
+Yet for families with a child on the autism spectrum, sometimes the thought of a family vacation – or even a community excursion – can be overwhelming.
+Children on the autism spectrum thrive on predictability and routine – two things that are sometimes hard to come by when you are out of your home environment.
+Yet traveling, whether near or far, can be a valuable learning experience for all family members, and particularly your loved one on the spectrum.
 The trick to a successful venture is all in the planning.

 What will we do?